MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 ### Examples

-This example shows how to make the Windows `findstr.exe` command work in PowerShell on a computer that's localized for a language that uses Unicode characters, such as Chinese.

 The first command finds the value of `$OutputEncoding`.
 Because the value is an encoding object, display only its **EncodingName** property.